Cheli Air Force Station

-Cheli Air Force Station, formerly located within Bell in southeastern Los Angeles County, California, was a United States Air Force installation and a Cold War Radar Bomb Scoring site of the Strategic Air Command, from 1947 to 1961.
+Cheli Air Force Station, in Bell, southeastern Los Angeles County, California, was a United States Air Force installation and a Cold War Radar Bomb Scoring site of the Strategic Air Command, from 1947 to 1961.

 History

-It was originally a U.S. Army Air Forces depot from 1943 during World War II to 1947.
-After its 1961 closure it has housed facilities of the United States Postal Service, United States Army Reserve, and the California Army National Guard.
+It was originally a U.S. Army Air Forces depot, from 1943, during World War II, to 1947.
+Since its closure, in 1961, has housed facilities of the United States Postal Service, United States Army Reserve, and the California Army National Guard.

 Maywood Army Air Forces Specialized Storage Depot

 The 91.48 acres military site was established as the Maywood Army Air Forces Specialized Storage Depot in 1943 during World War II, and was part of Air Materiel Command.
 The function of the depot was to store and distribute aircraft parts.
 The site was transferred to the United States Air Force (USAF) when it became a separate service branch from the Army Air Force in 1947.